DiceSpinner/LobsterFramework/Documentation/manual/AbilitySystem.md

 To stop the execution of all instances of an ability, use [`AbilityManager.SuspendAbility<T>()`](xref:LobsterFramework.AbilitySystem.AbilityManager.SuspendAbility``1) or [`Ability.SuspendAll()`](xref:LobsterFramework.AbilitySystem.Ability.SuspendAll) while in the [context methods](#context-methods).
 To stop the execution of all abilities, use [`AbilityManager.SuspendAbilities()`](xref:LobsterFramework.AbilitySystem.AbilityManager.SuspendAbilities).

-The effect will take place immediately, [`Ability.OnAbilityFinish()`](xref:LobsterFramework.AbilitySystem.Ability.OnAbilityFinish) will be called and the query of the status of the ability instance will indicate the ability instance is no longer running.
+The effect will take place during the before the next `LateUpdate()` event, [`Ability.OnAbilityFinish()`](xref:LobsterFramework.AbilitySystem.Ability.OnAbilityFinish) will be called and the query of the status of the ability instance will indicate the ability instance is no longer running.
 Here's an example scenario of where stopping ability can be used:
 ```
 public class PlayerControl : MonoBehavior {
     [SerializeField] private AbilityManager abilityManager;